 If your staff are at risk of redundancy you can refer them to the council’s Work West website for information, advice and guidance.
 The website has a range of online resources and tools to help people with careers advice, training courses, job vacancies, apprenticeships and more.
 For those who need additional help, advisors are on hand to support residents one-to-one.

 Work West can also support businesses with their recruitment needs and offers a free tailored recruitment service to business in Ealing and West London.
 Your business will be allocated a dedicated employment learning and skills job broker who can support you with your recruitment process.
-While our face to face service is on hold, you can still get in touch with us by email WEST@ealing.gov.uk or telephone 020 8825 8486.
-The telephone line can be called Monday to Friday, 10am–3pm.
+Get in touch with us by email WEST@ealing.gov.uk or telephone 020 8825 8486, Monday to Friday, 10am–3pm.

 We have put together a guide to help you support your staff's mental health during COVID-19.